 HelloWebBot folder which we described above.

 Installing the Project¶

-From this folder, run the command below to install the dependencies defined in the
+From this folder run the command below to install your project on development mode:

 This command will produce a lot of output which means that all dependencies such as

 botcity-framework-web, and others are being installed.

 Once this process is over, you should see an output similar to this one: